starikcetin/Eflatun.SceneReference/README.md

 }
 ```

-## Overriding Inline Validation Settings Per Field
+## Overriding Inline Inspector Utility Settings Per Field

-You can override the behaviour of the inline validation project settings on a per-field basis using the `[SceneReferenceOptions]` attribute.
-For example, in order to disable all inline validations, use the attribute as such:
+You can override the inline inspector utility project settings on a per-field basis using the `[SceneReferenceOptions]` attribute.
+For example, in order to disable all inline utilities, use the attribute as such:

 ```cs
 [SceneReferenceOptions(SceneInBuildColoring = ColoringBehaviour.Disabled, Toolbox = ToolboxBehaviour.Disabled, AddressableColoring = ColoringBehaviour.Disabled)]